Yancy-Godoy/Yancy-Godoy/README.md

 - 👋 Hi, I’m @Yancy-Godoy
-- 👀 I’m interested in cloud computing, automation and scripting
+- 👀 I’m interested in cloud computing, automation and scripting.
-- 🌱 I’m currently learning CCNA and Python next up GCP
+- 🌱 I’m currently learning CCNA and Python next up GCP...

 <!--- - 💞️ I’m looking to collaborate on ...